SteveSmith16384/splitscreenfps_libgdx/README.md

 * F2 - Toggle full screen but still windowed (required if you want to record the screen using Windows)

 ## Notes for other Developers
+* Development is the cutting edge but possibly broken branch.
+Master is the most stable but out of date.
-Gradle is a real pain to work with.
+* Gradle is a real pain to work with.
 However, if you have trouble loading this project, I used Gradle v4.10.3.

 ## Licence